-Born in St. Louis, Lucy Ferriss has lived on both coasts, in the middle, and abroad.
-Later this year, her eleventh book, Foreign Climes, will be out from Brighthorse Books, where her short fiction received their national award.
-Her most recent novel is A Sister to Honor (Penguin, 2015).
-The Lost Daughter (2012) was a Book-of-the-Month pick, was and has appeared in Poland and China.
-Her memoir Unveiling the Prophet was named Best Book of the Year by the Riverfront Times); her collection Leaving the Neighborhood and Other Stories was the 2000 winner of the Mid-List First Series Award.
-Other short fiction and essays have appeared most recently in The American Scholar, December, Missouri Review, Shenandoah, and Michigan Quarterly Review and have received recognition from the National Endowment for the Arts, the Faulkner Society, the Fulbright Commission, and the George Bennett Fund, among others, She received her Ph.D. from Tufts University and lives with her husband, Don Moon, in the Berkshires and in Connecticut, where she is Writer-in-Residence Emerita at Trinity College.
+Other books include the novels A Sister to Honor (Penguin, 2015), The Lost Daughter (2012, a Book-of-the-Month pick), and Nerves of the Heart (2002); her memoir Unveiling the Prophet (2005, named Best Book of the Year by the Riverfront Times); her collection Leaving the Neighborhood and Other Stories (2001, winner of the Mid-List First Series Award).
+Other short fiction and essays have appeared most recently in The American Scholar, December, Missouri Review, Crazyhorse, and Novel Slices and have received recognition from the National Endowment for the Arts, the Faulkner Society, the Fulbright Commission, and the International Society for Narrative, among others, She received her Ph.D. from Tufts University and lives with her husband, Don Moon, in the Berkshires and in Connecticut, where she is Writer-in-Residence Emerita at Trinity College.
 She has two strong sons and abiding passions for music, politics, travel, tennis, and wilderness.